curbengh/hexo-nofollow/README.md

-# hexo-autonofollow
+# hexo-filter-nofollow

 Adds nofollow attribute to all external links in your hexo blog posts automatically.

 ## Features
-* Add rel="external nofollow" to all external links, SEO friendly.
+* Add rel="external nofollow noopener noreferrer" to all external links, which is SEO friendly.
-* Add target="_blank", Open external links in new window or tab

 ## Install